 What is your relationship like with the birth family?

 We have a special relationship with our birthmom.
 We never specified a number of visits or a schedule for sharing pictures and letters.
 We share pictures, updates, and videos with her via text, phone calls, and social media.
 It works for us.
 In the beginning, I was concerned that having an open adoption would make me feel like less of a parent, but it’s the exact opposite.
 Our daughter is 100% ours and we get to have this special bond with an incredible woman who gave us the ultimate gift.
 How could I have ever thought that including her in our life would make me less of a mother?

 Would you adopt again?

 Yes we plan to adopt a second baby.

 What is something you would like to share with other adoptive parents?

 Believe in the process!
-Don’t spend up to 2 years waiting and being negative.
+Don’t spend up to two years waiting and being negative.
 It will happen.
 Be cautious!
-Don’t jump at every birthmom situation out of desperation.
+Don’t jump at every expectant mother situation out of desperation.
 You have to go with the situation that feels right for you.
-We had a failed adoption and from the beginning we didn’t feel right about the situation.
-Then we were contacted by a scammer (woman was not even pregnant) and we knew right away that there were red flags.
-With our daughter’s birthmom we knew what to look for and we felt right about the situation.
+We had a disrupted adoption and from the beginning, we didn’t feel right about the situation.
+Then we were contacted by a scammer (a woman was not really pregnant) and we knew right away that there were red flags.
+With our daughter’s birthmother, we knew what to look for and we felt right about the situation.
 Find someone that has been through Angel’s process that can support you.
-My next door neighbor was my biggest support.
+My next-door neighbor was my biggest support.
 I don’t know what I would have done without her!